teclone/rollup-all/README.md

 Rollup-all is a lightweight, extensive and configurable npm package for building all your ESNext source codes in one parse using [rollup.js](https://rollupjs.org/guide/en).

-It enables you to generate separate project [lib and dist builds](https://stackoverflow.com/questions/39553079/difference-between-lib-and-dist-folders-when-packaging-library-using-webpack) using any of the supported [rollup.js build formats](https://rollupjs.org/guide/en#big-list-of-options) including support for minified build version.
+It enables you to generate separate project [lib and dist builds](https://stackoverflow.com/questions/39553079/difference-between-lib-and-dist-folders-when-packaging-library-using-webpack) using any of the supported [rollup.js build formats](https://rollupjs.org/guide/en#big-list-of-options) including support for minified build versions.

 It allows you to configure the build process, letting you define what should be included and excluded in the build, if sourcemap should be generated, if minified or only minified versions of the build should be generated, and lots more...

+## What's New

+The latest version of this project now has support for `watch` and `globals` [options](https://rollupjs.org/guide/en#big-list-of-options), and can copy asset files to any deep length.

 ## Getting Started